Surf City is calling. It’s time to head to the beach and soak up all the fun that one of California’s most iconic beach towns has to offer.

 Taking a stroll on West Cliff Drive is a must.
 Locals call it “cruising the cliffs,” and you’ll see why as the path that parallels the coastline is full of people walking, running, riding cruiser bikes, and carrying surfboards.
 Stop and take in the view of long boarders at Cowell’s Beach.
 The easy, fun waves at Cowelll’s make surfing accessible to everyone, as you’ll see both young and old ascending the beach steps with smiles of satisfaction.
 Surfboard rentals and lessons are offered at many local surf shops, so watch out, as you may find yourself catching your own waves!
 Cruise about a 1/2-mile down from Cowelll’s, and you’ll discover why everyone’s gazing over the edge.
 Steamer Lane or as locals call it, “The Lane,” is a world-class surf spot.
 Home to the famous Cold Water Classic surf competition, you’ll find high performance surfing at its best.

 KidTripster Tip: Want to try surfing?
 Head to Cowell’s Beach Surf Shop, right across from Cowell’s Beach, for all things surf-inspired.
-A $90 surf lesson includes a board and wetsuit for the day and two hours of instruction; no experience necessary.
+2-hour lesson cost: $90, includes board and wetsuit; no experience necessary.

 After a cruise on the cliffs, grab a picnic and head down to Natural Bridges State Beach.
 The stunning natural bridge rock formation along the shore is the perfect backdrop for a family photo and beach exploration.
 On our trip, we were lucky enough to see a school of dolphins playing in the surf.
 From October through February, thousands of monarch butterflies migrate here to winter in the eucalyptus groves that border the trails.

 KidTripster Tip: Sign up for one of the complimentary, guided tours on arrival.
-Tour times are 11 a.m., 1p.m., 2 p.m., and 3 p.m.
 The knowledgable guides will take you around the Seymour Center and parts of the Long Marine Lab.
 That's where you’ll see the world’s largest animal.
 Well, at least the skeleton of the world’s largest animal!
 Can you guess?
 A blue whale!

 KidTripster Tip: Buy tickets online in advance, as popular tour times tend to sell out.

 All aboard!
 Is anyone in your family obsessed with Thomas the Tank Engine?
 If so, then a visit to Roaring Camp Railroad is a must.
 And even if there’s no Thomas obsession in your family, it’s still a very unique and memorable experience.
 The adventure begins when you arrive at the Roaring Camp, where you’ll be immediately transported to an 1880s Western logging town.
-Go early to enjoy the re-created town.
-There are interactive activities for kids, games, re-enactments, shopping in the general store, and food options to get you in the mood, as you wait to board the open-air, steam locomotive.
-The main attraction is the year-around, one-hour (round trip) route that takes you through the Redwoods and up Bear Mountain.
-In the summer (June through December), there’s an additional option on the beach train that takes you from the Santa Cruz mountains to Santa Cruz Beach Boardwalk.
-Main train cost: Youth (2 and under) Free; Youth (2 to 12) $22; Adult $29; Parking $10.
+There are interactive activities for kids, games, re-enactments, shopping in the general store, and food options to get you in the spirit as you wait to board the open-air, steam locomotive.
+The main attraction is the one-hour (round trip) route that takes you through the redwoods and up Bear Mountain.
+From June through December, there’s an additional option on the beach train that takes you from the Santa Cruz Mountains to the Santa Cruz Beach Boardwalk.
+Main train cost: Youth (under 2) Free; Youth (2-12) $22; Adult $29; Parking $10.
 Beach train cost: Youth $25; Adult $31.